-Our EHT899 immune regulation product.
+EHT899 immune regulation product.
 EHT899 is a proprietary formulation of an HBV viral protein designed to eliminate the undesirable immune response elicited by the HBV infection.
 It also apparently enhances a secondary immune response to clear the viral infection, resulting in reduction in liver damage and decrease in viral load.

-In our clinical trial, conducted at the Liver Unit of Hadassah-Hebrew University Medical Center, in Jerusalem, Israel, a formulation of EHT899 was administered orally to a total of 42 patients with chronic active hepatitis.
-Patients received the medication three times a week for 20 - 30 weeks and followed for an additional 20 weeks.
+In a clinical trial, conducted at the Liver Unit of Hadassah-Hebrew University Medical Center, in Jerusalem, Israel, a formulation of EHT899 was administered orally to a total of 42 subjects with chronic active hepatitis.
+Subjects received the medication three times a week for 20 - 30 weeks and were followed for an additional 20 weeks.
 Results of the trial have shown that:

-- o The drug was well tolerated in all patients; - o 46% of patients showed a decrease in HBV viral load and improvement in liver function tests; - o 33% of patients showed a decrease in inflammation seen on liver biopsy; - o 95% of patients showed a favorable augmentation in anti-HBV specific T-cell response, a marker of immunological regulation that is significant in that it demonstrates an induction or an enhancement of the immune response to HBV.
+- o The drug was well tolerated in all subjects; - o $\,$ 46% of subjects showed a decrease in HBV viral load and improvement in liver function tests; - o 33% of subjects showed a decrease in inflammation seen on liver biopsy;